itsaark/NB_Class_Project/README.md

 ["Sandy", "Boring", "Gresham", "East Portland", "i5", "West Portland", "Sylvan", "Beaverton", "Tanasbourne", "Hillsboro", "North Plains", "Mountaindale"]
 ["Vancouver", "North Portland", "Hwy 26", "South Portland", "Tigard", "Lake Oswego", "Tualatin", "Stafford", "Wilsonville", "Aurora", "Hubbard", "Woodburn"]

-### Pseudo code
+### Pseudo code.
-Our apporach to this progarm is pretty straigtforward.
+Our approach to this program is pretty straightforward.
+The search algorithm first looks for the origin.
-The algorithm then starts looking for the destination on the same branch where the origin is present.If it doesn 't find it, we then look for the junction node, then traverse through the other branch, with junction as our base.
+Then it starts looking for the destination on the same branch where the origin is present.
+If it doesn't find it, it then looks for the junction node, then traverse through the other branch, with junction as the base.
-Our location node looks like this

 ```
 typedef struct Location {